gxless/DoMeAFavor/README.md

 ### Current Progress
 This website is not finished yet!
-I have done the User Interface Design and have simulated most of the operations that would be used in this project.
-Below is what will be implemented in the following weeks:
+I have done the User Interface Design and most of the client and server side programming.
+Below are what I will implement in the following weeks:
-* Finish client side development
-* Build server side with Node.js
 * Connect to MongoDB
+* Using Passport.js
 * Bug fixes
+* Add new features

 ### More Info